LaunchCodeCommunity/UNIX-talk/UNIX_talk_outline.md

 for mainframe computers, starting in 1969.

 ## OK, but what is an Operating System?

-Wikipedia definition:
+Like all English majors, we begin with the Wikipedia definition:
 >An operating system is software that manages computer hardware and software
 >resources and provides common services for computer programs.

-List of pairs that are defined by the OS
+Elements defined by the OS
+* Input
+* Output
+* Memory
+* Storage
+* Installing New Programs
+* Updating Old Ones
-* Input/Output
+* Security
-* Memory/Storage
+* Administration
-* Install/Update
+* Device Drivers
-* Security/Administration
+* etc

 ## A story at my family's expense